Home PageBlog › How to Certify a Service Dog

 Self-Training

-Self-training means teaching your service dog on your own.
-It’s the cheapest option, allowing you to focus on tasks specific to your needs.
-You and your dog can learn each other’s strengths and weaknesses, which helps you bond.
+Self-training is the cheapest option and means teaching your service dog on your own.
+One benefit is that you and your dog can form a greater bond during the experience and also have the flexibility to train when the time suits you.
 Plus, you’ll gain skills to train your dog in new tasks as your needs change.

 For example, if you train your dog to retrieve items, you’ll learn to break down complex tasks into smaller steps.
 This knowledge can help when you need to teach new services later, like opening doors or providing balance support.